Easy Crock Pot Mashed Potatoes

 • Parsley for garnish

-I think Yukon gold potatoes are best for mashing – they have a buttery flavor, and they’re not super starchy like russets.
-That said, you can use russet potatoes if that’s what you like.
-Red potatoes will also work!
+I think Yukon gold potatoes are best for mashing—they have a buttery flavor and are not super starchy like russets.
+You can use russet potatoes if that’s what you like.
+Red potatoes will also work.

 Recipe Steps